chrisbloom7/dotfiles/README.md

 <!-- Footnotes -->
 [^codespaces]: I tend to use [devcontainers][devcontainers] such as [GitHub Codespaces][codespaces] for most of my development these days, so having a local development environment where I install "[all the things!](https://web.archive.org/web/20240807175656if_/https://www.simplybusiness.co.uk/wp-content/uploads/sites/3/2024/05/things.webp)" is much less important than it used to be.
 As a result, the local setup scrips are focused on daily use and productivity tools.
 The more intensive development tools like databases, caches, servers, compilers, etc, are offloaded to containers.
-[^mackup-sonoma]: As of this writing, `mackup backup` and `mackup restore` commands [have a bug][mackup-sonoma] that affects macOS 14 (Sonoma) and later versions due to changes in the way macOS handles file permissions.
-There is an accepted [workaround][mackup-sonoma-workaround] that some folks have found success with, but you should be aware of the risks before proceeding.
-You can always skip the `mackup` steps if you're not comfortable with the risk.
+[^mackup-sonoma]: As of this writing, `mackup backup` and `mackup restore` commands [have a bug][mackup-sonoma] that affects macOS 14 (Sonoma) and later versions due to changes in the way macOS handles file permissions. **The [workaround][mackup-sonoma-workaround] is to run `mackup backup --force` or `mackup restore --force` and then immediately run `mackup uninstall --force`.** Normally, when Mackup runs `backup` or `restore` it places symlinks for tracked config files in their original location and keeps the real file in whatever storage provider you've configered.
+In macOS 14+ the symlinking part fails so it looks like all your configs have been lost.
+The workaround works by forcing Mackup to complete the `backup` or `restore` operations, overwriting anything in the destination and ignoring failed symlinks.
+Then the `uninstall` command undoes the symlinking that Mackup thought it performed and replaces the symlinks with copies of the real files.
+Note however that the workaround does not comes without a little risk so be sure you are using a backup storage provider that supports rolling back changes.
+You can always skip the Mackup steps if you're not comfortable assuming that risk.
-[^target-envs]: The setup scripts in this repo primarily target setting up full development environments on local macOS machines (my preferred choice for development machines), and lightweight Linux development containers.
+[^target-envs]: The setup scripts in this repo have been tested on macOS and Ubuntu systems.
 YMMV on other platforms.

 <!-- Anchors -->
 [codespaces]: https://github.com/features/codespaces